 Since reflection is the bridge that takes students from theoretical to practical learning, the best service-learning programs prioritise opportunities for reflection.

-Merging service learning with cultural immersion – being surrounded by and participating in the culture of another community – is a valuable way for students to experience and reflect on real-life experiences.
+Merging service-learning with cultural immersion – being surrounded by and participating in the culture of another community – is a valuable way for students to experience and reflect on real-life experiences.
 Service-learning programs that have a keen eye on cultural immersion add to the learning experience in a meaningful way.

-Further reading: How cultural immersion is different to cultural appropriation
+Further reading: How is cultural immersion different to cultural appropriation?

 Who can benefit from a reflective service-learning experience?